Rent vs income by country: median net salary, rent and tax burden

 Housing focus by country

-This table reads rent as a housing question first: national rent, urban rent, benchmark take-home after rent and housing burden.
+This table reads rent as a housing question first: national rent, urban rent, benchmark net income after the active rent assumption and housing burden.

 Germany